dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ![table1_pivot_layout](resources/images/event_reports/pivotnew2.png)

-Next, hide any empty rows using the table options.
+Next, hide any empty rows and n/a data using the table options.

 ![hide_empty_rows](resources/images/event_reports/hide_empty_rows.png)

 Now you should see the the table following the layout we've intended.

 Note that you can modify the way data that is collected through tracker (and event) programs is aggregated.
-You can demonstrate this by changing the legend for the Age attribute to Age (COVAC) and updating the table.
+You can demonstrate this by changing the legend for the Age attribute to Age (CBS) and updating the table.

 ![age_selection](resources/images/event_reports/pivotnew3.png)